-Most of the efforts related to pre-filtering techniques follow the classification methods: either exploit hierarchical categorization schemes of Web services on the basis of domain ontologies [21] or use dictionary of synonymous words [22].
-The filtering process is separate from matchmaker, so the results of this pre-filtering stage are then inspected through any actual process of service matchmaking.
+(1) Prefiltering Based on Categorization Schemes of NFPs.
+Most of the efforts related to prefiltering techniques follow the classification methods: either exploit hierarchical categorization schemes of Web services on the basis of domain ontologies [25] or use dictionary of synonymous words [26].
+The filtering process is separate from matchmaker, so the results of this prefiltering stage are then inspected through any actual process of service matchmaking.
 The majority of the mentioned proposals adapted OWLS-TC v3 test collection by adding one element to the request and Web service NFPs that refer to service application domain.

-Authors of [21, 22] implemented their categorization proposals on OWL-S Web services and verified it with respect to the OWLS-TC v3 data set.
-However, OWL-S service description in this test collection doesn't contain any information about service's application domain.
+Authors of [25, 26] implemented their categorization proposals on OWL-S Web services and verified them with respect to the OWLS-TC v3 data set.
+However, OWL-S service description in this test collection does not contain any information about service's application domain.
 Thus, in order to overcome the limitation of current OWL-S service profile elements both approaches added one NFP to the OWL-S service profile.
 Although both used the same idea, their solution is different.
-In [21] the defined category concept of the service request is compared with the defined category ontology.
+In [25] the defined category concept of the service request is compared with the defined category concept of advertised Web services via hierarchical categorization scheme in global category ontology.
 A Web service is eliminated if it has no category relationship with the request category.
-However, in [22] equivalency of requested and advertised Web services category concepts are computed via their relationship in the WordNet [25] dictionary of synonyms words.
-This approach is lacking in its own matchmaker (i.e. evaluation is done via OWLS-MX matchmaker).
+However, in [26] equivalency of requested and advertised Web services category concepts are computed via their relationship in the WordNet [28] dictionary of synonyms words.
+This approach is lacking in its own matchmaker (i.e., evaluation is done via OWLS-MX matchmaker).

-Although the idea of our first filtering stage is similar to the mentioned proposals, it has the following novelties: (i) our proposed Cat\filt stage enrich the WSMO framework by adding one concept to both goal and Web service descriptions, it named hasCategory. (ii) In order to increase the accuracy and performance of our categorization schemes, this work takes into account semantic similarity relationship between goal category and Web service category (i.e. if two categories mean the same thing or inherit the same class).
+Although the idea of our first filtering stage is similar to the mentioned proposals, it has the following novelties. (i) Our proposed Cat_filt stage enriches the WSMO framework by adding an attribute called hasCategory to both goal and Web service descriptions. (ii) In order to increase the accuracy and performance of our categorization schemes, this work takes into account semantic similarity relationship between goal category and Web service category (i.e., if two categories mean the same thing or inherit the same class).